 Purchasing Mobile Tickets

 A digital ticket is always recommended before embarking on the Las Vegas attractions, and the Monorail is no different.
+Using a mobile device, you can easily purchase and scan tickets for quick access to the monorail.
 To use your ticket, simply scan the QR code at the gate to enter the system.

 Buy single or group passes online, or use Google Pay to purchase your pass.